easybuilders/easybuild-tutorial/docs/jsc/README.md

 JSC meets the challenges that arise from the development of exaflop systems - the computers of the next supercomputer generation.
-As a member of the German Gauss Centre for Supercomputing, JSC has also coordinated the construction of the European reseach infrastructure "PRACE - Partnership for Advanced Computing in Europe" since 2008.
+As a member of the German Gauss Centre for Supercomputing, JSC has also coordinated the construction of the European research infrastructure "PRACE - Partnership for Advanced Computing in Europe" since 2008.

 ### Resources